DarynHolmes/api_example/README.md

 * http://example.com/update_team?id=10&name=Sue
 * http://example.com/delete_team?id=10

-A problem has started to arise when everyone starts implementing their own APIs.
+You can design your own API, with your own end point URI A problem has started to arise when everyone starts implementing their own APIs.
 Without a standard way of naming URLs, you always have to refer to the documentation to understand how the API works.
 One API might have a URL like /view_widgets whereas another API might use /widgets/all.

 REST